datakurre/blog/content/blog/2022/12/rcc-jupyter/index.md

 ![Default JupyterLab using JupyterWith](./jupyterwith-00.png)

 Although, this gives us JupyterLab with only plain Python kernel.
-It's good to know, that jupyterWith properly separates JupyterLab from its kernels, and is then able to support any number of different kernels or configurations in a single environment.
-Thankfully, to get started with custom kernel configuration, it creates a template for Python kernel with custom packages.
+It's good to know that jupyterWith properly separates JupyterLab from its kernels, and is then able to support any number of different kernels or configurations in a single environment.
+Thankfully, to get started with custom kernel configuration, it has already created us a template for Python kernel with custom packages.

-And it took a couple of hours for me to figure out, how to customize jupyterWith's Python kernel setup to run Python based RobotFramework kernel instead.
+But it took a couple of hours for me to figure out, how to customize jupyterWith's Python kernel setup to run Python based RobotFramework kernel instead.
 That required defining a Python environment with [RobotKernel](https://pypi.org/project/robotkernel/) into the Python custom kernel template at `./kernels/python` with [Poetry](https://python-poetry.org/):

 ```
 $ poetry init